-Jonathan Weiss is an emerging professional composer based in New Haven, CT.
+Jonathan Weiss is a professional composer and music teacher based in New Haven, CT.
 Welcome to his website!

 Praise:

-https://www.youtube.com/watch?v=383DUKoWhKY On February 14, 2025, the Yale Concert Band performed the world premiere of my composition, “The Cancer-Free Party,” commissioned in partnership with Sing Me a Story to celebrate siblings…
+https://www.youtube.com/watch?v=383DUKoWhKY On February 14, 2025, the Yale Concert Band, in partnership with the Sing Me a Story Foundation, performed the world premiere of my composition, “The Cancer-Free Party,” to celebrate…

 I visited Boston last weekend and stopped by my old home to see my parents and my brother.
 Before I left, my dad made sure I rifled through a box of some old middle school papers and materials.